-Guests interested in a San Mateo CA Hotel or a Silicon Valley CA Hotel may wish to make the short commute to Montara, California.
-While it is hard to find a local Bed and Breakfast Silicon Valley CA residents can escape the hustle and bustle of work by lodging at our tranquil location.
+Guests with interests in San Mateo or Silicon Valley may wish to make the short commute to Montara, California.
+The busy industrial and computer milieu can be escaped at our tranquil location.

 What Sets the Goose & Turrets B&B Apart From Others

 Nature lovers, bird watchers, gardening enthusiasts, and others will enjoy all of the activities the Goose & Turrets B&B has to offer.
 From taking a half-mile walk to explore some of California’s pristine, white coastline to participating in a morning, self-guided bird watching session, there are plenty of indoor and outdoor activities designed to keep guests active, engaged and satisfied.